mauricio/mauricio.github.com/_posts/2014-08-03-quick-tips-for-doing-io-with-ruby.md

 ### Use `File.join` instead of manual string concatenation

-While the [File.join documentation](http://www.ruby-doc.org/core-2.1.2/File.html#method-c-join) declares the method as simply __appending File::SEPARATOR__ for every item given, the [actual implementation](https://github.com/ruby/ruby/blob/aa3b5062707b72189b42a912dc6df58ab3bb68f8/file.c#L4223-L4297) does much more than just that and your simple `Array.join` call won't be the same as what's being done there, whenever you need to build an actual path, remember to always use `File.join`:
+While the [File.join documentation](http://www.ruby-doc.org/core-2.1.2/File.html#method-c-join) declares the method as simply __appending File::SEPARATOR__ for every item given, the [actual implementation](https://github.com/ruby/ruby/blob/aa3b5062707b72189b42a912dc6df58ab3bb68f8/file.c#L4223-L4297) does much more than just that and your simple `Array.join` call won't be the same as what's being done there.

+Whenever you need to build an actual path, remember to always use `File.join`:

 {% highlight ruby %}
 path = Path.join("Users", "mauricio", "projects", "ruby")